VirtualEmbryo/delaunay-watershed/README.md

 The first step is to convert your instance segmentation masks into a multimaterial mesh

 - `geometry_reconstruction_3d(labels,min_dist = 5, expansion_labels = 0,original_image = None,print_info = False, mode='torch')`:
-    - `Mesh` is a `DCEL_Data` object
+    - `Mesh` is a `DCEL_Data` object.
-    - `min_dist` defines the minimal distance, in pixels, between two points used for the delaunay-triangulation
+    - `min_dist` defines the minimal distance, in pixels, between two points used for the Delaunay tesselation.
-    - `expansion_labels` can be used to expand the labels and make them touch each other.
+    - `expansion_labels` can be used to expand the labels and make them contact each other.
-    - `original_image` can be used for visualization purposes in napari
+    - `original_image` can be used for visualization purposes in Napari.
-    - `print_info` measure time between several checkpoints and give usefull informations about the procedure
+    - `print_info` measures time between several checkpoints and gives usefull information about the procedure.
     - `mode` can be `torch` or `skimage`.
-It is highly recommeded to use torch
+It is highly recommended to use the mode torch (which requires PyTorch).
-    - `return DW`, an object containing visualization and export utilities
+    - `return DW`, an object containing visualization and export utilities.

 #### 2 - Visualize and export the mesh

 Once a `DW` object is generated, we can use its methods the visualize and export the result:
 - `DW:`
-    - `self.plot_cells_polyscope()` plot the resulting mesh in polyscope
+    - `self.plot_cells_polyscope()` plot the resulting mesh in polyscope.
     - `self.plot_in_napari(add_mesh=True)` offers more information about the procedure.
     - `self.return_mesh()` `return` (`Verts`,`Faces_multimaterial`):
-        - `Verts` is an V x 3 numpy array of vertex positions
+        - `Verts` is an V x 3 numpy array of vertex positions, where V is the number of vertices.
-        - `Faces_multimaterial` is an F x 5 numpy array of Edges and material indices, where at each row the 3 first indices refers to a vertex and the 2 last refer to a given material, 0 being the exterior media
+        - `Faces_multimaterial` is a F x 5 numpy array of F faces (triangles) and labels, where at each row the 3 first indices refers to the indices of the three vertices of that triangle and the 2 last refer to a given interface label.
+An interface label is made of two indices referring to the two materials (e.g. cells) lying on each of its side, 0 being the exterior medium by convention.
-    - `self.return_dcel()` return a `DCEL_Data` object, i.e a Half-edge implementation of the mesh
+    - `self.return_dcel()` returns a `DCEL_Data` object, i.e. a half-edge data structure implementing the mesh.

 #### 3 - Analyze the geometry